hardhats/vista-install-docs/New/InitializeVistA.rst

     FORUM.OSEHRA.ORG has been initialized as your 'parent' domain.
     (Forum is usually the parent domain, unless this is a subordinate domain.)

-    You may edit the MailMan Site Parameter file to change your parent domain.
+    You may edit the Mailman Site Parameter file to change your parent domain.

     We will not initialize your transmission scripts.